Sometimes Life sends a special request by email: "will you participate in a public art project?"

 So I started working on the back.
 The next challenge (and probably the reason why vinyl wrapping wouldn't have worked) was that the boxes are ridged!
 Ok...

-Day 2: By the time I arrived on site, I had decided to go ahead and paint my design on the front of the box as I had originally planned.
+Day 2: By the time I arrived on site, I had decided to go ahead and paint my design on the front of the box as originally planned.
 But - ahh!
 Here is what awaited me when I showed up in the morning!
 Oh my God it smelled bad.
-I continued on painting the backside of the box.
-Hauling heavy garbage containers didn't seem to be in my job description at that exact moment.
+I continued on painting the backside of the box because I had kind of dressed up a bit, and hauling heavy garbage containers didn't seem to be in my job description at that exact moment.
 But I knew I'd have to figure out what to do with the front of the box.
 After all, I couldn't just leave it like this!

 After some hours of painting I had made progress.
 I went and cleaned my brushes at my friend and neighbour Grace's house (thanks Grace!).
 Afterward, I kept painting until I started to get tired, and my arm was shaking a bit.
 I went home to clean my brushes again, and then by then I had an idea what to do for the front.
 Here's today's work completed by the end of the day : )